Slade Alive, Vol. 2

 Slade Alive, Vol. 2 is the second live album by the British rock band Slade.
-It was released on 27 October 1978 and did not enter the charts.
+It was released on 20 October 1978 and did not enter the charts.
 Titled as the follow-up to the band's commercially and critically successful 1972 album Slade Alive!, the performances on Slade Alive, Vol. 2 were taken from the band's autumn 1976 tour of the United States and their spring 1977 UK tour.
 The album was produced by Chas Chandler.

 Background

-Returning from the US in late 1976, Slade found the UK music business much changed from when they had left in 1975 to try and crack the American market.
-Punk rock had exploded to become the dominant influence on youth culture and the music press.
+After a period of trying to crack the American market, Slade returned to the UK in 1976 to find music industry much changed from when they had left in 1975.
+Punk rock and New wave had exploded to become the dominant influences on youth culture and the music press.
 Despite Slade's reputation as one of the great high-energy bands of their day, in this environment they had become irrelevant.
-Regardless, they were determined that they were now a better live act than ever and refused to call it a day.
-Their 1977 album Whatever Happened to Slade was a commercial failure, and on their UK spring tour they found they could no longer fill large venues.
+Their 1977 album Whatever Happened to Slade was a commercial failure and they found they could no longer fill large venues on their UK spring tour.

+The band recorded some of the shows on their autumn 1976 US and spring 1977 UK tours.
+In late 1977, they began going through these recordings to assemble a new live album, hoping that their reputation as a live band would translate to commercial success when released on record, just like it had done with Slade Alive! in 1972.
+Speaking to Record Mirror in 1977, Noddy Holder revealed, "We're going through 12 hours of tapes for a live album.
+It'll be quite a mixture of material.
+Slade Alive! really cracked us as an albums band and being a live band is what we're all about."

-By 1978, the band continued to suffer from a lack of commercial success.
-Despite being successful at filling small venues for their live performances, their new records were barely selling.
-With their new output no longer being released on Polydor Records but instead on manager Chas Chandler's label Barn Records, singles such as "Burning in the Heat of Love", "Give Us a Goal", "Rock 'n' Roll Bolero" and "Ginny, Ginny" were all chart failures.
-In the hope their live reputation would translate to success when released on record, the band released Slade Alive, Vol. 2 in October 1978.
-However, it too was a commercial failure, and Slade would only regain popularity after performing at the Reading Festival in 1980.
+Slade Alive, Vol. 2 was released in October 1978, but it was a commercial failure, and Slade would only regain popularity after performing at the Reading Festival in 1980.